About AP Precalculus

 Credit and Placement

-Precalculus fulfills a math requirement at a diverse range of colleges and universities, including the majority of public institutions.
-However, most highly selective colleges do not treat precalculus as a college-level course, and thus college credit for AP Precalculus will not be available at such institutions; instead, AP Precalculus will provide students attending such colleges with superb preparation for AP Calculus in high school or college calculus when they matriculate.
+Precalculus can fulfill a math requirement at a diverse range of colleges and universities, including the majority of public institutions.
 The course also offers a valuable tool for guiding math and science placement for newly enrolling students.
 College Board is working with colleges and universities to expand credit policies and ensure that AP Precalculus sets a strong foundation for college success.

-Teachers can enroll in an AP Summer Institute (APSI) for AP Precalculus, a four-day professional learning experience that equips teachers with a deep understanding of the course framework, exam, and instructional supports.
+Teachers can continue to use their existing precalculus textbooks and follow along with the course and exam description.
+They can enroll in an AP Summer Institute (APSI) for AP Precalculus, a four-day professional learning experience that equips teachers with a deep understanding of the course framework, exam, and instructional supports.
 Additional one-day professional learning workshops will also be available.
 APSI scholarships will be available to teachers who qualify.

-AP students and teachers receive access to AP Classroom, which has free, digital instructional resources and through-course supports that include instructional videos, formative assessments, and personalized feedback reports.
+AP students and teachers receive access to AP Classroom, a free, digital instructional resource with through-course supports that include instructional videos, formative assessments, and personalized feedback reports.

-Given the benefits of AP Precalculus, teachers, counselors, and administrators should do everything possible to ensure the demographic representation in the AP Precalculus course mirrors their school’s population, eliminating all barriers that discourage students traditionally underrepresented in advanced math courses from participating.
+Given the benefits of AP Precalculus, teachers, counselors, and administrators should do everything possible to ensure the demographic representation in the AP Precalculus course mirrors their school’s population, eliminating all barriers that discourage students traditionally underrepresented in AP courses from participating.